Healthplan Spain

 Expat Tips

-Traveling to Spain with prescription medications requires careful planning to avoid customs issues and ensure uninterrupted treatment.
-This article covers customs rules, required documentation, Spanish pharmacy equivalents, how to transition U.S. prescriptions into Spanish healthcare, and what to do in emergencies.
+Travelling to Spain with prescription medications requires careful planning to avoid customs issues and ensure uninterrupted treatment.
+This guide explains customs rules, required documentation, local pharmacy equivalents, how to transition U.S. prescriptions into Spanish healthcare, and what to do if you need urgent refills.

 Bringing U.S. prescriptions to Spain: What’s allowed and how to refill

-What you can bring: Under Spanish law (Law 29/2006), travelers are allowed to bring medications for personal use during and following medical treatment.
-Generally, this means up to a three-month supply.
-The medications should be carried in their original packaging, preferably with the pharmacy sticker showing your name.
+Under Spanish law (Law 29/2006), travellers are permitted to bring medications for personal use during ongoing treatment.
+This normally means a supply of up to three months.
+Medications should be carried in their original packaging, ideally with the pharmacy label showing your name.

-What you cannot do: You cannot ship medications from the U.S. to Spain, as Spain does not allow medications to be shipped by mail.
-Spanish customs will reject and return any mailed medications, and the U.S. Embassy cannot assist in retrieving them.
+You cannot ship medications from the U.S. to Spain.
+Spanish customs will reject and return mailed medications, and neither the U.S. Embassy nor Spanish authorities will intervene.

 Required documentation